quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ### How do you configure `profiles`?
 What are possible use cases where they might be useful?

+A profile is a logical group of bean definitions that is registered within the Spring IoC container when the profile is active.
+Using profiles within a Spring application is practical because it becomes easier to activate configuration for one environment or another.

+`Profile` is a mechanism that allows for registering different beans depending on different conditions.
+Some examples of such conditions are:
+- Testing and development
+  - Certain beans are only to be created when running tests.
+When developing, an in-memory database is to be used, but when deploying to production, a regular database is to be used.
+  - Performance monitoring
+  - Application customization for different markets, customers, etc.

-The @Profile annotation may be used in any of the following ways:
+The `@Profile` annotation may be used in any of the following ways:

-- as a type-level annotation on any class directly or indirectly annotated with @Component, including @Configuration classes
+- as a type-level annotation on any class directly or indirectly annotated with `@Component`, including `@Configuration` classes
 - as a meta-annotation, for the purpose of composing custom stereotype annotations
-- as a method-level annotation on any @Bean method
+- as a method-level annotation on any `@Bean` method

 `@Profile({"p1", "!p2"})`, registration will occur if profile `p1` is active **OR** if profile `p2` is not active.

 `@Profile({"p1", "p2"})`, that class will not be registered or processed unless at least profile `p1` OR `p2` has been activated.

 Source: https://docs.spring.io/spring-framework/docs/4.3.12.RELEASE/javadoc-api/org/springframework/context/annotation/Profile.html

+One or more profiles can be activated using one of the following options:

+- Programmatic registration of active profiles when the Spring application context is created.
+- Using the `spring.profiles.active` property
+- In test, the `@ActiveProfiles` annotation may be applied at class level to the test class specifying which profile(s) that are to be activated when the tests in the class are run.

+There is a default profile named `default` that will be active if no other profile is activated.

+If beans are not annotated with `@Profile`, they will be always included in IoC container.

 ----------